 However, as the functionality is expanded to include things like personal risk scores, this needs to be encrypted, and I’m keen to see this isn’t passed to the developer’s servers to establish a centralised tracking system by the backdoor.
 There are security issues with using Bluetooth in this way.
 It remains possible for attackers to manipulate the behaviour of the system to give incorrect information to users, however this has been made more challenging through various means.”

 What is far less contentious is international interoperability being on the roadmap.
 This means that if a person travels to Ireland or Germany, for example, the app will notify users if a local person they’ve been exposed to tests positive.
-The NHSX app is also part of the EU Gateway project which, in September 2020, announced trails interconnecting the backend servers of the official apps from the Czech Republic, Denmark, Germany, Italy, Ireland and Latvia.
+The NHSX app is also part of the EU gateway project which, in September 2020, announced trials interconnecting the back-end servers of the official apps from the Czech Republic, Denmark, Germany, Italy, Ireland and Latvia.

 Developed and set up by T-Systems and SAP – the two bodies responsible for the development of the German app, which by July 2020, barely a month after initial introduction, had been downloaded 15.8 million times – the gateway is designed to ensure that apps work seamlessly across borders and hence users will only need to install one app, even if they travel abroad.
 In addition to Zühlke, Ireland’s NearForm is a key player, handling the technical aspects on behalf of the Irish health authorities.

 Reflecting on the project to date, Emmerich said he’s proud of what he and his team have achieved, especially given the time constraints.
-He noted that after seeing the time sheets of some people on the team, he’s actually worried about their health, and when assessing whether he would have done anything differently, he said he would have not let that happen by increasing the team at his disposal.
+He noted that after seeing the timesheets of some people on the team, he’s actually worried about their health, and when assessing whether he would have done anything differently, he said he would have not let that happen and would have instead increased the team at his disposal.